 Tree Resource Improvement and Maintenance (TRIM) Grant

-Get up to $10,000 to manage, improve or conserve Missouri's community trees.
+Get up to $10,000 to manage, improve, or conserve your Missouri community's trees.

-TRIM is a competitive cost-share tree care program administered by the Missouri Department of Conservation in cooperation with the Missouri Community Forest Council.
-The program provides reimbursement of $1,000 to $10,000 to assist government agencies, public schools and nonprofit groups with the management, improvement or conservation of trees on public lands.
-Dependent on budget approval, we may be able to offer one to three $25,000 maximum grants with collection of data and management plan creation as the priorities.
+TRIM is a competitive, cost-share tree care program administered by the Missouri Department of Conservation in cooperation with the Missouri Community Forest Council.
+The program provides reimbursement of $1,000 to $10,000 to assist government agencies, public schools, and nonprofit groups with the management, improvement, or conservation of trees on public lands.
+Dependent on budget approval, we may be able to offer up to three $25,000-maximum grants, with collection of data and management-plan creation as the priorities.

 Projects eligible for TRIM funding include tree inventory, removal or pruning of hazardous trees, tree planting, and training of volunteers and city/county employees to best care for our community forests.

-Applicants must submit a completed application form, which details project costs and funding sources, maps and drawings of the project site, a three-year maintenance plan for the project and a letter of approval from the governmental body owning the proposed project site.
-The application deadline is June 1.
+Applicants must submit a completed application form, which details project costs and funding sources, maps and drawings of the project site, a three-year maintenance plan for the project, and a letter of approval from the governmental body owning the proposed project site.
+The application deadline is June 5.

 Grant recipients can receive up to 60 percent of the money needed for their projects.
 Projects located in communities with The Arbor Day Foundation’s Tree City USA designation are eligible for an additional 10 percent in matching funds.

 An application workbook is available in PDF format below to help interested communities put together a first-rate proposal.